Tuesday, July 30, 2019

 I liked how they brought back James Earl Jones to do the voice of Mufasa, yet I'm disappointed they didn't get Jeremy Irons and Whoopi Goldberg back as Scar and Shenzi.
 Somehow, his performance lacks energy compared to the original, where he has previously acted.
 Maybe it's due to old age.
 Donald Glover was fantastic as the voice of Simba.
 Chiwetel Ejiofor was nowhere near as menacing as Jeremy Irons' version of Scar.
 However, Ejiofor's take on the villainous character was more of his own and is less charismatic than the one brilliantly conceived by the English actor.
 Though, Beyoncé did okay with her singing.
 Unfortunately, there is a lack of energy and line delivery in her performance as Nala.
 Billy Eichner and Seth Rogen were fun as Timon and Pumbaa, the lovable meerkat/warthog duo and weren't bad at their singing either.
 Finally, John Oliver voices Zazu, and his necessary eloquent nature refined this character.

-The music team from the 1994 classic of Elton John and Hans Zimmer have returned to rewrite the songs and score they previously composed for the original with some alterations.
+The musical team from the 1994 classic, Elton John and Hans Zimmer, have returned to rewrite the songs and score they previously composed for the original with some alterations.
 One change that made me uncomfortable was that the song "Be Prepared" was shortened.
 Added to the remake are three songs, including two new ones, "Spirit" and "It's Never Too Late".
 The addition of these two songs isn't necessarily bad.

 Generally speaking, the modern retelling of THE LION KING failed to exceed my expectations.
 While it differs from the original and the stage show, there are some entertaining parts.